Top advice & tips for your accurate printing quotes

 State delivery requirements:

-Most accounts will need to be settled 30 days from date of statement.
+Most accounts will need to be settled 30 days from the date of the statement.
 This would be once your company fills in a credit application form.
 New clients might have to pay 50% upfront.

 If you are willing to pay upfront, state this and ask what settlement discount you can get.